dwolfson7789/wdi-al-khwarizmi-2/W01/D02/Assignments/Homework/W01D02_homework.md

 * Try applying one command to **all files that match a pattern**.
 * Find and use command line shortcuts.
 * Try using a mix of absolute and relative paths.
+* BB-8 is carrying secret plans to the First Order's Starkiller Base.
+Can you add "Secret plans" to "**BB-8.txt**" from the command line?

 =================